b13/sg-cookie-optin/README.md

 4. Go into the "Cookie Consent" backend module, configure it and save it once.

+## Update from version 6 to version 7

+If you update from sg_cookie_optin v6, please follow the instructions in [UPGRADE.md](UPGRADE.md).

 ## How to add scripts / How to rewrite the script HTML?

 Unfortunately, we can't support HTML code for the cookie scripts, because of security cases.
 So you need to rewrite the